rufio-tf2/hightower-practice/README.md

 bind T r_drawviewmodel
 ```

 I use the arrow keys to switch loadouts.
-I use the num pad keys to switch classes. **If you use any of those keys in your normal gameplay, you'll need to set them to YOUR defaults.**
+I use the numpad keys to switch classes. **If you use any of those keys in your normal gameplay, you'll need to set them to YOUR defaults.**

 ## Troubleshooting

+### You can't move

+If you're using a VPK config, a few different things could go wrong.
+One user found that his VPK config had its own, conflicting `listenserver.cfg` file.

+### Bots aren't teleporting correctly

-If shit goes cray, try reloading the stage:
+Try reloading the stage:

 ```go
 htez